dkelsey/dkelsey.github.io/content/posts/i-think-its-like-this.md

 My musings on the state of affairs at DataBC.

 ## Historically
-* They followed the Gov's higherarchical command and controll organization.
+* They followed the Gov's hierarchical command and control organization.
 * They have technical people manage projects and pay vendors to do the work.
-* Projects are deliverred to the spec defined by the stakeholder.
+* Projects are delivered to the spec defined by the stakeholder.
 * They, like everyone else, is excited and eager to adopt new technology.

 ## When I joined
 I joined as the two senior systems people, Operations people, parted.
-The culture valued technical solutioning, building, solving challenges quickly.
+The culture valued technical solution-ing, building, solving challenges quickly.

-When I started I became accoutable for the successfull operation of:
+When I started I became accountable for the successful operation of:
-* 27 production critial line of business Tomcat applications,
+* 27 production critical line of business Tomcat applications,
 * The Kong API Gateway, which was both an experiment, and a critical line of business application - GDX's analytics team ran the Corporate Enterprise Analytics platform through the Gateway.

 These services were unsupportable.